 How do you begin?
 If you’re in a bad situation, start with a question: ”What am I going to DO to make things better?”
 This implies analyzing your circumstances with an eye towards seeing what can be improved.
 As you do this, you may begin to see alternatives you may not have considered.
 Then you can see opportunities to act differently.
 You may not have caused your situation, but you always have the choice about how to respond to it.
 You have more control than you realize.
 Sure, it sounds simplistic.
 But sometimes the simple solutions are the best.
 Try this:

 - What will you DO to make your life better?

 - HOW LONG will it take before you know whether it’s working?

 - WHAT will you do if it’s not working?

 Hodges L. Golson, Ph.D. is President and a founding partner of Management Psychology Group.
 He is a licensed psychologist and board certified in Industrial/Organizational Psychology and Organizational and Business Consulting Psychology by the American Board of Professional Psychology.
-He is the author of Influence for Impact and a founder of eTest.net.
-He consults with top executives in a wide range of organizations about some of the unique issues of leadership at the top and about the selection and development of key executives and senior leadership teams.
+He is the author of Influence for Impact and Active Leadership.
+He is a founder of eTest.net, and currently consults with top executives in a wide range of organizations about some of the unique issues of leadership at the top and about the selection and development of key executives and senior leadership teams.